-- to create the College of Architecture, Planning and Public Affairs by merging the School of Architecture and the School of Urban and Public Affairs at U. T. Arlington; and - b. to amend the Regents' Rules and Regulations, Rule 40601, Section 1.3(a) and (k), concerning institutions comprising The University of Texas System, as set forth below in congressional style: - Sec.
+- a. to create the College of Architecture, Planning and Public Affairs by merging the School of Architecture and the School of Urban and Public Affairs at The University of Texas at Arlington; and - b. to amend the Regents' Rules and Regulations, Rule 40601, Section 1.3, concerning institutions comprising The University of Texas System, as set forth below: - Sec.
 1 Official Titles.
 The U. T. System is composed of the institutions and entities set forth below.
 To ensure uniformity and consistence of usage throughout the U. T. System, the institutions and their respective entities shall be listed in the following order and the following titles (short form of title follows) shall be used:

-- 1.3 The University of Texas at Arlington (U. T. Arlington) - (a) The University of Texas at Arlington School College of Architecture, Planning and Public Affairs - (b) The University of Texas at Arlington College of Business - (c) The University of Texas at Arlington College of Education - (d) The University of Texas at Arlington College of Engineering - (e) The University of Texas at Arlington Graduate School - (f) The University of Texas at Arlington Honors College - (g) The University of Texas at Arlington College of Liberal Arts - (h) The University of Texas at Arlington College of Nursing and Health Innovation - (i) The University of Texas at Arlington College of Science
+- 1.3 The University of Texas at Arlington (U. T. Arlington) - (a) The University of Texas at Arlington College of Architecture, Planning and Public Affairs - (b) The University of Texas at Arlington College of Business - (c) The University of Texas at Arlington College of Education - (d) The University of Texas at Arlington College of Engineering

-- (j) The University of Texas at Arlington School of Social Work - (k) The University of Texas at Arlington School of Urban and Public Affairs - (h) (k) The University of Texas at Arlington University College
+- (e) The University of Texas at Arlington Graduate School - (f) The University of Texas at Arlington Honors College - (g) The University of Texas at Arlington College of Liberal Arts - (h) The University of Texas at Arlington College of Nursing and Health Innovation - (i) The University of Texas at Arlington College of Science - (j) The University of Texas at Arlington School of Social Work - (k) The University of Texas at Arlington University College

-The proposed change merges two existing units into one, enhancing efficiencies and increasing interaction within the disciplines housed in the new College.
+The change merges two existing units into one, enhancing efficiencies and increasing interaction within the disciplines housed in the new College.
 The new College of Architecture, Planning and Public Affairs will enable impactful teaching, research, and outreach that contribute significantly to improve the health and vitality of places, ecosystems, economies, and communities.

-The new College has been approved by the Executive Vice Chancellor for Academic Affairs pending approval by the Board.
-Upon approval by the Board of Regents, the Office of Academic Affairs will notify the Texas Higher Education Coordinating Board of the change so that the U. T. Arlington administrative unit structure can be updated.
+The new College has been approved by the Executive Vice Chancellor for Academic Affairs, and the Office of Academic Affairs will notify the Texas Higher Education Coordinating Board of the change so that the U. T. Arlington administrative unit structure can be updated.